saltstack/salt/doc/ref/configuration/master.rst

 - **Version 2**: Message signing and nonce, but missing TTL validation, token validation, and minion ID matching (partially secure)
-- **Version 3+**: Full security with message signing, nonce, TTL checks, token validation, minion ID matching, and session keys (recommended)
+- **Version 3+**: Full security with message signing, nonce, TTL checks, token validation, minion ID matching, and session keys (default and recommended)

-**Important Security Considerations:**
+**Security-by-Default:**

-The default value of ``0`` allows all authentication protocol versions for backward compatibility during rolling upgrades (where the master is typically upgraded before minions).
+The default value of ``3`` enforces modern authentication protocol for maximum security.

-**Recommended value:** ``3`` - Once all minions in your infrastructure have been upgraded to a version that supports protocol version 3 or higher, set this value to ``3`` to ensure maximum security.

-**Upgrade Path:**
+New installations automatically receive protection against authentication downgrade attacks without requiring additional configuration.

+**Important for Upgrades:**

+If you are upgrading a Salt deployment with minions running older versions that do not support authentication protocol version 3, you must temporarily lower this value during the upgrade process to prevent minions from being locked out.

+**Upgrade Path for Environments with Older Minions:**

+1. Before upgrading your Salt Master, set ``minimum_auth_version: 0`` in master config
-1. Upgrade your Salt Master to a version supporting ``minimum_auth_version``
+2. Upgrade your Salt Master to a version supporting ``minimum_auth_version``
-2. Keep the default value of ``0`` during the minion upgrade process
+3. Restart the Salt Master
-3. Upgrade all minions to a version supporting authentication protocol v3+
+4. Upgrade all minions to a version supporting authentication protocol v3+
-4. Set ``minimum_auth_version: 3`` in the master configuration
+5. Remove the ``minimum_auth_version: 0`` override (or explicitly set to ``3``)
-5. Restart the Salt Master to enforce the new security requirement
+6. Restart the Salt Master to enforce the secure default

 .. code-block:: yaml

-    # Default - allows all versions (backward compatible but less secure)
+    # Default - enforces modern authentication protocol (secure)
+    minimum_auth_version: 3

+    # Temporary setting for upgrades with older minions
     minimum_auth_version: 0

-    # Recommended - enforces modern authentication protocol (secure)
-    minimum_auth_version: 3

 .. warning::
     Setting ``minimum_auth_version`` to a value higher than what your minions support